loganfreeman/hiking-project/README.md

 1. Follow the install instructions for my [Laravel CloudFlare](https://github.com/BootstrapCMS/CloudFlare) package.
 2. Bootstrap CMS will auto-detect the package, only allow admin access, and add links to the navigation bar.

-## License

-GNU AFFERO GENERAL PUBLIC LICENSE

-Bootstrap CMS Is A PHP CMS Powered By Laravel 5 And Sentry

-Copyright (C) 2013-2015 Graham Campbell

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.